 - The electronic thermal relay function does not guarantee protection of the motor from overheating.
-It is recommended to install both an external thermal and PTC thermistor for overheat protection. - Do not use a magnetic contactor on the inverter input for frequent starting/stopping of the inverter.
-Otherwise the life of the inverter decreases. - The effect of electromagnetic interference must be reduced by using a noise filter or by other means.
-Otherwise nearby electronic equipment may be affected. - Appropriate measures must be taken to suppress harmonics.
-Otherwise power supply harmonics from the inverter may heat/damage the power factor correction capacitor and generator. - When driving a 400V class motor by the inverter, the motor must be an insulation-enhanced motor or measures must be taken to suppress surge voltage.
-Surge voltage attributable to the wiring constants may occur at the motor terminals, deteriorating the insulation of the motor.
+It is recommended to install both an external thermal and PTC thermistor for overheat protection. - Do not repeatedly start or stop this product with a magnetic contactor on its input side. - The effect of electromagnetic interference must be reduced by using a noise filter or by other means.
+Otherwise nearby electronic equipment may be affected. - Appropriate precautions must be taken to suppress harmonics.
+Otherwise power supply harmonics from the inverter may heat/damage the power factor correction capacitor and generator.